background image

 The International Cooperative Alliance defines a co-op (or cooperative) as “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly owned and democratically controlled enterprise.”

-In other words, a co-op buys or sells products or services, but unlike other businesses, they are owned by their members and don’t have to answer to outside stockholders.
+In other words, a co-op buys or sells products or services, but unlike other businesses, they are owned by its members and doesn’t have to answer to outside stockholders.
 They can focus on the communities they serve and make decisions based on people rather than profit.

 Just like no person is the same, no co-op is either.
 There are worker co-ops (owned by their employees) and consumer co-ops.
 Credit unions are financial service co-ops that act as consumer cooperatives.
 These financial co-ops help strengthen the local economy and give their members, who actually own the place, the ability to make strategic decisions about the financial institution’s future as well as share in the profits.